RobotRogue/Enderwire_Docs/README.md

 **NOTE!!!
 THIS DOCUMENT IS INCOMPLETE AND A WORK IN PROGRESS!!!
 MANY ITEMS MAY CHANGE OR BE REMOVED/REWORDED!!!**

+### – Preface:
 This repository outlines the steps to convert your Ender 3 into a CoreXZ movement printer based on the Voron Switchwire.
 There wasn't really a lot of consolidated information about this so I decided to write it up into a guide.
 If you see anything that needs updating, open a Pull Request in GitHub here or message **RobotRogue#8401** on Discord.

+### – Community + Additional Info:
+* **Voron Community Discord:** https://discord.com/invite/voron
+* Select a Country in the Rules channel to be able to see the **#ender_conversion_chat** thread https://discord.com/channels/460117602945990666/658599170734686219

 ### – **Disclaimer!**
 Proceed with caution!
 Many steps in a conversion could lead to injury especially when dealing with mains wiring.
 Do so at your own risk, I take no responsibility or liability for your own actions, this guide is informational only.

-### – Community + Additional Info:
-* **Voron Community Discord:** https://discord.com/invite/voron
-* Select a Country in the Rules channel to be able to see the **#ender_conversion_chat** thread https://discord.com/channels/460117602945990666/658599170734686219

 ![Enclosed Enderwire](https://github.com/RobotRogue/Enderwire_Docs/blob/6034371b4d0b9766961207a7af738717ab789e86/Ender%20SW%20Rev_2.png)